-A survey reported by CBS News in June of 2015 revealed that drivers ignore the warnings about the risks and dangers associated with distracted driving.
+Are distracted drivers suffering from addiction?
+A survey reported by CBS News revealed that drivers ignore the warnings about the risks and dangers associated with distracted driving.
 The study was conducted by AT&T, which discovered that one out of 10 drivers could actually be using video chat while driving home.
-That same study also found that 61 percent of drivers admitted to texting and driving, while a third read emails and 17 percent use their phones to take a selfie.
+That same study also found that 61 percent of drivers admitted to texting and driving, while a third read emails and 17 percent used their phones to take a selfie.

 In that same study, 22 percent of those surveyed admitted that they are addicted to social media; this was why they continue to use it while driving, despite the well-known risks.
 Some doctors have even referred to this addiction as a digital drug.